nlsandler/c-compiler-implementations/README.md

 * [oddsoc/EdgehammerC](https://github.com/oddsoc/EdgehammerC/) - An in-development implementation supporting all features through chapter 11 (including extra-credit), with commits corresponding to each completed chapter.
 It closely follows *Writing a C Compiler*, with some deviations in implementation details.

+* [rlivings39/learning-compilers](https://github.com/rlivings39/learning-compilers) - In-progress implementation that is my first introduction to Rust as well.
+Mostly follows the book.
+I added source location tracking to give good error messages in the lexer and parser.
+Contains my original implementation in TypeScript.

 ## Zig

 * [asibahi/paella](https://github.com/asibahi/paella) - Straightforward implementation in Zig 0.14.0, with some ideas from the Zig compiler itself.
 Currently halfway to chapter 5 (variables).